poirier/cheat/ansible/task.rst

 Templating
     Jinja2
 Content
-    A list of task definitions and task includes
+    A list of task definitions, task includes, and :ref:`blocks`.

 .. _task-include: